-- Read more about what to expect at Oregon ski resorts during COVID-19.
+- Read more about what to expect at Oregon ski resorts and the latest ski conditions and events.
 Check in with the ski resort you’re headed to.

-- Crater Lake National Park is a favorite spot for snowy activities, but know that some facilities are closed this winter, including the park’s two visitor centers.
+- Crater Lake National Park is a favorite spot for snowy activities, but know that some facilities are closed in winter 2021-22, including the park’s two visitor centers.
 The guided snowshoe tours and other park ranger-led activities will also not be offered this year.
-Cleetwood Trail is closed for the season, and the last 5 miles of Pinnacles Road was closed due to downed trees.
 Check the park’s alerts page for up-to-date information.

 - Find everything you need to know about how to play at Mt.
 Hood’s sno-parks and how to play at Central Oregon’s sno-parks, and check directly with the Willamette National Forest, Deschutes National Forest or wherever you’re headed for the most up-to-date info on conditions at these sno-parks.

 - Pack a winter car kit before you head out.
 It might include: 1) kitty litter (for traction), 2) 3 gallons of water, 3) extra food, 4) blanket, 5) folding saw (for downed trees), 6) fleece gloves, 7) fleece beanie, 8) first aid kit, 9) lighter, 10) satellite texting/emergency device, 11) solar lantern, 12) toolkit, 13) flashlight, 14) fire extinguisher, 15) portable jump starter, 16) tire chains, 17) USB battery, 18) collapsible shovel, 19) road flares, 20) solar panel for charging devices, 21) tow rope, 22) ice and snow scraper.